May is Mental Health Awareness Month: Tips on Seeking Mental Health Services for Your Child

 Take care of yourself: Taking care of your own mental health is essential when seeking mental health services for your child.
 This includes getting support for yourself, practicing self-care, and seeking professional help if needed.

-At Austin Child Guidance Center, we offer a weekly Walk-In Clinic to serve families with immediate needs.
+At Austin Child Guidance Center, we offer a weekly Mental Health Walk-In Clinic to serve families with immediate needs.
 Children up to the age of 17 can be seen without having to wait days or months for an appointment.
 Parents or guardians can schedule an appointment with or without their child to consult with a therapist about problem behavior, seek advice, and explore solutions.
 Children can be seen as many times as they like, but they may not be seen by the same therapist in subsequent walk-in sessions.
-For more information, visit here.

 Remember, you are not alone on this journey.
 Seeking mental health services for your child is a brave and important step in supporting their well-being.